Skip to content

 Scrollback

-SwiftTerm keeps the default 1000-line scrollback.
+SwiftTerm keeps the default 1000-line live scrollback.
 Scroll with two-finger drag or the keyboard's Page Up / Page Down (depending on terminal app's terminfo).
+Live scrollback is separate from the saved transcript files.

 The terminal as the differentiator